QP/C++ 8.1.4

 Description

-The QS data protocol is the main enabler for a flexible buffering policy.
-Specifically, the protocol inserts only complete trace records as clearly delimited "frames" into the RAM buffer, which has two important consequences:
+The QS data protocol is the primary enabler for a flexible buffering policy.
+Specifically, the protocol inserts only complete trace records as delimited "frames" into the RAM buffer, which has two significant consequences:

-1. For each trace record the QS transmission protocol maintains both the continuity and the integrity checks (see SRS_QP_QS_10), which means that any data corruption caused by overrunning the old data with the new data can be always reliably detected on the host side.
-Therefore, the new trace data can be simply inserted into the trace RAM buffer, regardless if it perhaps overwrites the old data that hasn't been removed and sent out yet.
-The detection of any data corruption can be thus removed from the target system and deferred to the QSPY host component.
+1. For each trace record, the QS transmission protocol maintains both the continuity and the integrity checks (see SRS_QP_QS_10), which means that any data corruption caused by overrunning the old data with the new data can always be reliably detected on the host side.
+Therefore, the new trace data can be inserted into the trace RAM buffer, regardless of whether it overwrites the old data that hasn't been removed and sent out yet.
+The detection of any data corruption can thus be removed from the target system and deferred to the QSPY host component.

 SRS_QP_QS_20